Animation Timeline

 3. In the pop-up window, select the target sizes and confirm your selection.

-4. Preview the animation in the selected sizes to ensure it looks as expected, and adjust as needed.
+4. Play the animation in the selected sizes to ensure it looks as expected, and adjust as needed.

-Advanced settings for animation timeline include: looping, restart on scroll into view and parallax scroll.
+Animation timeline settings include: looping, restart on scroll into view and parallax scroll.
 You can find and define them under the “Animation timeline settings” button in the pop-up window.

 1. Looping — allows you to keep restarting your animation timeline for as many times as you define or infinitely.

-2. Restart on scroll into view — restarts animation each time when the viewer scrolls the page and creative gets back into view.
+2. Restart on scroll into view — the animation will restart every time the viewer scrolls the page and the ad comes back into view.

 Was this helpful?